sbogucki12/GolfCard/README.md

 + Scaffolded out the React/Redux app
 + Deleted the React/Redux app
 * Reinitiated the React/Redux app with Create React App.
 Sucess!
++ Tested an Axios call from React to Web API (and, thus, to the database): SUCCESS!
+---- Right now, the Axios call is just calling an alert window.
+Eventually, the Axios response data will refresh the React app's state.

 ## Credit